yogeshselvarajan/fastapi-cloud-healthcheck-aws-s3bucket/README.md

     - **Cleanup**: Deletes the test object after validation.

 3. **Bucket Policy Check**: Ensures the bucket policy is accessible by attempting to retrieve it.
+4. **MultiPart Object Upload**:
+   - **Initiation**: Starts a multipart upload for a test object.
+   - **Abortion**: Immediately aborts the multipart upload to verify that the multipart upload feature is functional.